Understanding the different warning messages from GTmetrix speed report

 Warning "Serve resources from a consistent URL: the following resources have identical content"

 The report warns about some content that is identical.
 This would be useful advice, for example, if the same product image has to be downloaded twice to be displayed twice.

 However, it also shows false positives when two different actions respond something like 'OK' when their URL is called.
-In our app code, when the stats are populated, our server responds 'OK' but it is not the same 'OK' message that other tools or apps reply.
+When the stats are populated in our app code, our server responds 'OK', but it is not the same 'OK' message that other tools or apps reply.

 Warning "Reduce DNS lookups"

 In the early years of the Internet, websites were quite simple and were always served from a single server.
-However, most modern websites are composed by content coming from different sources.
+However, most modern websites are composed of content coming from different sources.
 For example, you can have videos that come from YouTube or some analytics code coming from Facebook.
-This is normal and it is how the Internet works.
+This is normal, and it is how the Internet works.